martoe/gradle-svntools-plugin/docs/SvnCheckout.md

 ## SvnCheckout task (at.bxm.gradleplugins.svntools.tasks.SvnCheckout)

 Creates an SVN workspace by checking out an SVN URL to a local directory.
+Also supports updating an existing workspace.

 ### Configuration